You are reading part II of all my psychoanalytic writings. There is a part I and part III.

 Basically, the phallic signifier (ф) shares a paradoxical relationship with the lack of the Other S(

 A)—the lack of the phallus—namely, the feminine.
 The signifier (ф) of the lack of signifier (-ф) is the phallic signifier (ф).
-This is why in the sexuation graph, Lacan crosses out the La as in “ the woman” because feminine sexuality can exceed the limitations of the phallic signifier.
+This is why in the sexuation graph, Lacan crosses out the La as in “ the woman” because feminine sexuality can exceed the limitations of the phallic signifier and take position as the name-of-the-father.
 This is known as the “Other jouissance” which characterizes “feminine writing” (Helene Cixous‘ The Laugh of the Medusa is a good example of feminine writing; James Joyce’s Ulysses is another good example).
 There is however, a certain way of reading Lacan where it appears like he privileges the phallic signifier.
 This suggests that all symbolic languages that the subject mediates through are fundamentally phallic and masculine (patriarchal) which follows Freud’s phallocentrism.
 This interpretation situates Lacanian psychoanalysis into gender politics and it is part of what made him controversial.
 However, I would say that this is a misreading of Lacan.
 Slavoj Zizek is quite famous for addressing this misreading (here).
-For now, I will not go into the details of sexuation because it is another very difficult topic.
+For now, I will not go into the details of sexuation because it is another difficult topic.

 Regardless, let us return to the Graph of Desire.
 If we continue to follow the horseshoe trajectory, notice how this missing signifier of S(